Word Family - Witch

 Introduction

-Bonus word family for Halloween by special request from my 4 year old: "witch" from *weyk-: "to separate, to choose, to consecrate".
+Bonus word family for Halloween by special request from my 4 year old: witch from *weyk-: "to separate, to choose, to consecrate".

 Teaser

-witch, wicked, victim
+wicked, bewitch, witch, victim

 Full Text